junxit/us-congress-bills-112/bill.md

     > - **(4)** *Reverter* If the land conveyed pursuant to paragraph (1) is not used by the city as an airport or for another public purpose, it shall revert to the United States, at the option of the Secretary, except that the city shall have an exclusive right to purchase such land.

   - **(E)** by redesignating paragraph (5) as paragraph (7) and by inserting after paragraph (4) the following:
     > - **(5)** *Right to purchase land* Until November 29, 2020, the City of Mesquite, Nevada, subject to all appropriate environmental reviews, including compliance with the National Environmental Policy Act of 1969 (42 U.S.C.
-4331 et. seq.) and the Endangered Species Act of 1973 (16 U.S.C.
-1531 et. seq.), shall have the exclusive right to purchase the parcels of public land described in paragraph (2) that the Secretary did not convey to the city pursuant to paragraph (1).
+4331 et seq.) and the Endangered Species Act of 1973 (16 U.S.C.
+1531 et seq.), shall have the exclusive right to purchase the parcels of public land described in paragraph (2) that the Secretary did not convey to the city pursuant to paragraph (1).
     > - **(6)** *Proceeds of sale* The proceeds of the sale of each parcel under this subsection shall be deposited into the General Treasury.